 The correction factor will have an associated uncertainty derived from the spectral measurement process and the pertinent calibration details of equipment used in the measurement.

 A second method of spectral correction is by use of a calibrated light source with the same spectral power distribution as that of the test lamp.
 Measurement of the calibrated light source will establish a scaling factor that may be used to correct the measured illuminance of the item under test.

+If the SCF cannot be obtained, a strict alternative method can be used to obtain the correction factor: a calibrated spectroradiometer and photometer is used to measure the photometric value of the AtoN light respectively in the same position and the same luminous state of the measured light source, then the correction factor is calculated according to Equation 6.
+The corrected photometric value is obtained by multiplying the measurement value of the photometer by the correction factor.
+For AtoN lights with two or more colors, photometric correction shall be carried out for each color separately.

+Correction factor

+Where:

+is the photometric value of the AtoN light measured by a calibrated spectroradiometer.

+is the photometric value of the AtoN light measured by a photometer.

+is the correction factor of the photometer.